M0kcry/Notes-THM/README.md

 ### NETWORKING TOPOLOGIES

-Star topology : *, this topology is at a higher cost than the others but have advantages such as : very scalable in nature (you can add devices easily), ..
+*Star topology* : *, this topology is at a higher cost than the others but have advantages such as : very scalable in nature (you can add devices easily), ..
 And disadvantages : If the centralised hardware that connects devices fails, these devices will no longer be able to send or receive data.
 Thankfully, these centralised hardware devices are often robust.

+*Bus topology* :